EBZebra/docs/edge/source/api/printingzebra.md

 * To use a Bluetooth connection on Android devices you should take into account the following preconditions: Before using the printer you should pair it using the Android system Bluetooth settings.
 * When you call searchPrinters() with Bluetooth search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH) then _all_ Bluetooth devices around you will be discovered.
 You may see a lot of pairing requests to non-printer devices and should just cancel or ignore them.
 This happens because we can not detect that the device is a printer until the device is paired.
 It is recommended that the BT Address or WiFi MAC Address is also used when searching for printers.
-* When you call searchPrinters() with Usb search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB) then you should configure your device USB controller as "USB Host mode" and should reboot device after the configuration.
-USB connection is not supported on QLn320 printer.searchPrinters should not return any non-printer devices,If USB printers are not supported by SDK or device searchPrinters function should return PRINTER_STATUS_ERR_UNSUPPORTED; (for example executing searchPrinters on Android device with connectionType set to CONNECTION_TYPE_USB should return PRINTER_STATUS_ERR_UNSUPPORTED);
+* When you call searchPrinters() with USB search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB) then you should configure your device USB controller as "USB Host mode" and should reboot device after the configuration.
+USB connection is not supported on the Zebra QLn320 printer.
+The searchPrinters method should not return any non-printer devices.
+If USB printers are not supported by the SDK or device, the searchPrinters function should return PRINTER_STATUS_ERR_UNSUPPORTED.
+For example, executing searchPrinters on an Android device with connectionType set to CONNECTION_TYPE_USB should return PRINTER_STATUS_ERR_UNSUPPORTED.